peiweiliu/convert-eprime/README.md

 For my use (peiwei notes):
-- git clone the whole stuff (every folders)
+- git clone the whole stuff (every folder and files)
 - open the txt2cvs.ipynb file and follow the instructions to use.
 That's enough for converting the e-prime log .txt file to analysis-able .cvs file.